-Lab Entry Checklist
+Lab Entry - Safety Checklist

-Please complete the following checklist with the group safety officer, and return a signed, scanned copy as a pdf file to Anne before beginning to work in the lab.
+Please complete the following checklist with your mentor and/or the group safety officer, and return an signed, scanned copy as a pdf file to Anne before beginning to work in the lab.
 Also upload a copy to the McNeil Group "Shared Drive" Safety Folder.